+'''

 for i in 200 201 202; do

 CELL=zone1 TABLET_UID=$i ./scripts/vttablet-down.sh

 CELL=zone1 TABLET_UID=$i ./scripts/mysqlctl-down.sh

 done

 '''

 In this script, we just stopped all tablet instances for shard 0.
 This will cause all those vttablet and mysqld processes to be stopped.
-Beyond this, you will also need to manually delete the disk associated with this shard.
+But the shard metadata is still present.
+After Vitess brings down all vttablets, we can clean that up with this command: